DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 ## Economic Considerations

-### DEEP Treasury Sustainability
+### DEEP Reserves Sustainability

 #### Swap Fees
-The wrapper provides DEEP tokens from its treasury for trades on non-whitelisted pools, while collecting fees in the traded tokens.
+The Deepbook Wrapper provides DEEP tokens from its reserves for trades on non-whitelisted pools, while collecting fees in the traded tokens.
 This creates a potential economic risk:

-- **Risk**: High volume of low-value token trades could deplete the DEEP treasury faster than the collected fees can replenish it (when converted back to DEEP)
+- **Risk**: High volume of low-value token trades could deplete the DEEP reserves faster than the collected fees can replenish it (when converted back to DEEP)
-- **Impact**: The wrapper could become economically unsustainable if the value of consumed DEEP exceeds the value of collected fees
+- **Impact**: The Deepbook Wrapper could become economically unsustainable if the value of consumed DEEP exceeds the value of collected fees

 Several approaches could address this economic risk:
 1. **Token Whitelisting**: Limit wrapper usage to specific tokens with sufficient value and liquidity